-Can I use a crockpot to cook a cut of pork?
+Can I use a slow cooker to cook a cut of pork?

 Yes.
-For all Prairie Fresh® products, including Cook-in Bag products, remove all packaging and place product in crockpot.
-Follow your crockpot manufacturer’s instructions for recommended cooking time.
+For all Prairie Fresh® products, including Cook-in Bag products, remove all packaging and place product in slow cooker.
+Follow your slow cooker manufacturer’s instructions for recommended cooking time.

 To what temperature should I cook pork?